Andrey & Oksana Pankyeyev

 Laura started her bookkeeping business about seven years ago as a way to spend more time with her growing family.
 She especially loves working with non-profits and enjoys being a part of the amazing work they do.
 Laura lives in Portland, Maine with her husband David and their two daughters EllaAnne and Rosie.

 Board of Directors

-Ellen first went to Ukraine in 1998 as a photographer.
+Ellen is Last Bell’s Executive Director, providing vision and direction while supervising both our American and our Ukrainian leadership.
+She first went to Ukraine in 1998 as a photographer.
 Over the years she went back to Ukraine several times and kept up with Last Bell Ministries as it developed.
 Her photography work is about “truthful storytelling.”
 Ellen lives in Indianapolis with her husband and son.

 Dave has worked with local and international ministries for over twenty years.
 Combining administrative gifts with a passion for people and travel, he has assisted ministries in Eastern Europe, India and his hometown of Indianapolis.
 He made his first international trip to Ukraine in 1994.

 Irene spent 30 years in the corporate world at Boeing Airlines.
 In the mid 90’s she took her first missions trip to work in a camp ministry.
 She has been actively involved in camp ministry since then.
 She was instrumental in the founding of Last Bell and has been a board member since its inception.
 She lives in Seattle, WA.

 Don practices dentistry in Indianapolis and pastors a Russian-speaking church.
 He has been going to Ukraine for 17 years.
 He has served as Director of the organization Mission to Ukraine and has recently joined the board of Last Bell.